MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 Then there is:

-      conn.query(sql, function (err, result) {
+      db.query(sql, function (err, result) {

-This uses the `conn` connection initialised in the preamble to issue the SQL command in `sql` to the database then provides a callback function to process the resulting data.
+This uses the `db` database connection initialised in the preamble to issue the SQL command in `sql` to the database then provides a callback function to process the resulting data.

         result.rows.forEach(function (row) {
           console.log(row.name, row.email, row.phone,